mukherjeeangan26/Steady_Dynamic_ECNN/Steady-State ECNN/README.md

 For more details on the respective algorithms and formulations, please refer to the following publication:

-**Mukherjee, A.** & Bhattacharyya, D. "*On the Development of Steady-State and Dynamic Mass-Constrained Neural Networks Using Noisy Transient Data*".
-Comput.
+**Mukherjee, A.** & Bhattacharyya, D. "*Development of Steady-State and Dynamic Mass and Energy Constrained Neural Networks for Distributed Chemical Systems
+Using Noisy Transient Data*".
+Ind.
+Eng.
 Chem.
-Eng.
-108722 (2024).
-(Revision Submitted)
+Res.
+(2024) (Revision Submitted)

 These codes will be updated in subsequent versions to enhance user friendliness and efficiency.